writing for the screen, stage and publication

-Interbrand Schecter – freelance naming, focus group and market research analysis work for three years
+Interbrand Schecter – naming, leading focus groups and market research analysis work over three years

 Paul Simon for President – regional advance and press secretary

 UW Sports News – Wisconsin Athletic Department staff writer of features and releases for three years